foundation/foundation-sites/docs/pages/prototyping.md

 ### Text Transformation

-Text transformation lets you controls the capitalization of text.
+Text transformation lets you control the capitalization of text.
 You can change the text transformation by adding `.text-uppercase`, `text-lowercase`, `text-capitalize` to an element.

 ```html
 <p class="text-uppercase"><!-- Text here --></p>